abhishekkumar627/spring-microservices/k8s-demo/README.md

 5. persistent volume = yaml configuration
 6. Persistent volume needs to be claimed thus pers-vol-claim configuration needs to be provided for this.
 7. For dynamic peristent volume - Storage class is being used.

+##### Kubernetes Health Checks
+1. Liveness - Many applicaiton running for long time, eventually transition to broken states and cannot recover except by being restarted.
+Kubernetes provides Liveness probe to detect and remedy such situations.

+2. Readiness - Is your application ready to serve requests or not, once all dependent app are started and app is ready then its ready to serve the traffic.

+These can be defineds using, http, tcp, commands as well as gRPc requests.

+3. startup probe is used in legacy appn.